 Private Walking Tours

 Looking for a fun and educational activity for your book club, garden club, class or church group?
 The Conservancy is pleased to offer privately-led interpretive tours of the Back Bay Fens.
-For more information, please contact Marketing and Communications Coordinator Declan Battles at dbattles@emeraldnecklace.org.
+For more information, please contact Marketing and Communications Manager Declan Battles at dbattles@emeraldnecklace.org.
+(Note: at this time, private tours must be scheduled at least two weeks in advance.)

 Shattuck Visitor Center